cplusplus/SG20/sources/modules/compilation-model/headers.md

 #### Points to cover

+* Angular bracket inclusion goes to the system/compiler path
+* Double quotes inclusion uses just relative paths

 ### Advanced

 _These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

+Templates in headers?
+Classes in headers?
+Macros in headers?
+Modules as replacement?
+Issues with specifying default arguments in headers?

+#### Background/Required Knowledge

+* All of the above

+#### Student outcomes

+A student should be able to:

+1. Utilize angular-bracket inclusion and compiler flags to include headers from non-standard paths
+2. Identify trade-offs of aggressiveness of putting declarations in a header file without known consumer

+#### Caveats

+_This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

+#### Points to cover

+_This section lists important details for each point._